 Development Ahead of the Curve

 DigiByte has established a reputation for being on the cutting edge of crypto-development.
 Its DigiShield technology gained wide acceptance as a solution for difficulty adjustment.
 It was also the first blockchain to implement SegWit.
 MultiAlgo mining has yet to catch on.
-However, that’s another area DigiByte has pioneered in the blockchain industry.
+However, that’s another area this project has pioneered in the blockchain industry.

 Since DigiByte has the longest blockchain in existence, they’ve also faced scalability issues that other chains have yet to encounter.
 DigiByte’s blockchain is over 5 million blocks long.
 However, being on the cutting edge of development also leaves room for error.
 Until user adoption grows to the levels of the top cryptocurrencies, it’s difficult to say if DigiByte’s technology is robust as it claims.